smhurf/lewagon_challenges/04-Decision-Science/04-Logistic-Regression/01-Logit/README.md

 We have seen that many customers are unhappy, with 11% of orders receiving 1-star reviews.

-Often, being able to identifying clearly the worst reviews (1 star) is more important than being precise in predicting the exact review score of each orders.
+Often, being able to identify clearly the worst reviews (1 star) is more important than being precise in predicting the exact review score of each order.

 In this warm-up challenge, we will simply run a Logit model for `dim_is_one_star` from our `orders` training set, and compare that with our OLS prediction of `review_score`.